quentin-blacklock/quentin-blacklock.github.io/_pages/about.md

 **Chief Information Officer** &nbsp;&nbsp;&nbsp;Times Printing LLC &nbsp;&nbsp;&nbsp; May 2016 - Present

-- Leading technological transformation post acquisition.
+- Leading end to end technology transition post acquisition.
+- Developed New Reporting Systems for Job Cost Analysis, Manufacturing Performance Reporting.
+- Developed New Sales Compensation Plan Automation.
-- Planning technological integration in to the new parent company.
+- Planning technological integration into the new parent company.
 - Planning data center and infrastructure updates.
-- Adapting business systems to new reporting requirements for financial, job costing, manufacturing performance, and sales compensation.
 - Leader of Compliance Team for FSC & SFI Certifications.
+- IT Manager.
+- Administration and Support of Enterprise Applications.
+- General Systems and Network Administration of over 200 users in an enterprise environment.
+- Director of Campus Security.

 **Chief Information Officer** &nbsp;&nbsp;&nbsp;Times Printing Co.
 Inc. &nbsp;&nbsp;&nbsp; April 2014 May 2016